(Reading my journal entry titled A Brief History of My Life first will give you some important background on me before continuing).

 Oh, I’ve paid my dues

 When I wrote this (‘Status Quo’) I felt like I was on my knees, hoping that everything I was doing would take me in the direction I have felt my whole life.
-In another future release called ‘Take Me Down’ I write about how fear has over the years stopped me from unleashing my full creative potential (until now, take that!)…
+In another release called ‘Take Me Down’ I write about how fear has over the years stopped me from unleashing my full creative potential (until now, take that!)…

 Oh, the love is gone, nothing you can do to me will take me down